coinam-hd/coinam-client-api-docs/endpoints/auth/crypto/wallet/dev/TOKENS.md

-`AMOUNT_MIN_ERR` | Amount is lower then least possible | Send a correct amount; Check `param` value of response `IP_WHITELIST_REQ` | IP addresses whitelist is required | Send at least one IP address to whitelist `IP_WHITELIST_INVALID` | One of the IP addresses is invalid | Check response param `invalidIPNum` `WALLET_TOKENS_LIMIT` | Wallet has reached limit of API tokens | No new tokens may be created
+`AMOUNT_MIN_ERR` | Amount is lower then least possible | Send a correct amount; Check `param` value of response `IP_WHITELIST_REQ` | IP addresses whitelist is required | Send at least one IP address to whitelist `IP_WHITELIST_INVALID` | One of the IP addresses is invalid | Check response param `invalidIPNum` `IP_WHITELIST_LIMIT` | Whitelist has limit of 10 IP addresses maximum | Send maximum of 10 IP addresses `WALLET_TOKENS_LIMIT` | Wallet has reached limit of API tokens | No new tokens may be created

 * It is also possible to get one of [**Global Error Messages**](../../../../../README.md#global-error-messages).